RaviTambade/ngnihilenttraining/notes/enterprise1.md

 >
 > React gives you freedom — but you must assemble the house yourself.”

-Rohan’s eyes widened.
+Sarthak’s eyes widened.

-## **Scene 4: Arjun the Architect Enters**
+## **Scene 4: Shekhar the Architect Enters**

-Arjun walked in holding a folder of architectural diagrams.
+Shekhar walked in holding a folder of architectural diagrams.

-Rohan asked him bluntly:
+Sarthak asked him bluntly:

 > “Sir, why do enterprises prefer Angular?”

-Arjun replied:
+Shekhar replied:

 > “Because **enterprises don’t like surprises**.
 >